hazelcast/hazelcast-simulator/docs/INSTALL.md

 Download and unpack the tar.gz or zip file to e.g. the home directory.

-add to ~/.bashrc when using Linux or ~/.profile when using OSX:
+add to ~/.bashrc when using Linux or ~/.profile when using Mac OS:

 ```
 export STABILIZER_HOME=~/hazelcast-stabilizer-0.3